 Today is the first day of the New Year on the Chinese lunar calendar.
 Each year of the calendar's 12-year cycle is represented by an animal.
 According to the Chinese zodiac, people born during a given year share traits with that animal.
-2015 is the year of the sheep.
-Those born in the Year of the Sheep (also known as the Year of the Ram or Goat) are often artistic, sensitive, sweet and charming.
+2016 is the year of the Red Fire Monkey.
+Those born in the Year of the Monkey (also known as the Year of the Red Monkey or Fire Monkey) are often smart, naughty and vigilant.

 Introduce students to the Chinese New Year by having them explore the Chinese zodiac.
 Begin the activity by having each student write five to eight adjectives or phrases that describe his or her personality traits.
 These should not be physical characteristics like hair color or height, but qualities such as "a good sense of humor," "honest," or "a risk-taker."

 Then, have students look at the Chinese zodiac to find a description of the attibutes people would have if they were born in the same year they were.
 For younger students, try the Chinese Calendar, and for older students, try Chinese Horoscopes.

 Once students have read their animal's attributes, have them explain how the animal does or does not seem to represent them.
 They should use specific examples from their own experiences to support what they say.
 For example, if the zodiac says that they have difficulty with authority, students should write about a time when they resisted (or did not resist) an authority figure.